What can I give my dog for pain? 8 natural pain remedies for dogs

 If your dog is struggling with joint pain, certain fatty oils can help with joint pain.
 These oils are also excellent for your dog’s coat, skin, and overall health.

 Both fish oil and coconut oil have a range of benefits.
-Scientific research shows that these oils, which are rich in omega-3 fatty acids, can reduce pain associated with arthritis and joint disease in dogs.
+Scientific research shows that these oils, rich in omega-3 fatty acids, can reduce pain associated with arthritis and joint disease in dogs.
 Research shows that these oils also reduce inflammation.

-Simply throw some fish oil or coconut oil over your dog’s food, or buy them treats that include healthy oils.
+Throw some fish oil or coconut oil over your dog’s food, or buy them treats that include healthy oils.
 Alternatively, you can make your own dog treats enriched with oil.

 7) CBD oil

-CBD oil reduces pain in dogs by affecting the endocannabinoid system, which is present in every mammal’s body.
+CBD oil reduces pain in dogs by affecting the endocannabinoid system present in every mammal’s body.
 It affects the pain receptors in our brains, helping both dogs and humans feel pain less intensely.
 A 2018 study on dogs with osteoarthritis concluded that CBD oil reduced their pain and increased their activity levels.
 There are also many other benefits of CBD oil for dogs: it can help maintain a healthy coat, reduce anxiety, and even prevent seizures in dogs.

 What’s great is that CBD oil is safe for dogs, according to the research.
-It won’t get your dog ‘high’ and it has minimal side effects.
+It won’t get your dog ‘high,’ and it has minimal side effects.
 The main side effect of CBD oil is sleepiness, but if you notice that your dog is displaying any other major behavioral issues, contact your vet.

 Always choose a high-quality CBD oil and research it thoroughly before giving it to your dog.
 It’s also imperative that you give your furry friend the right dosage of CBD oil.
 For more information on CBD oil for dogs, read our articles.

 There are a multitude of remedies for pain in dogs, both natural and conventional.
 Every dog is different, and every dog has different needs – so what suits one dog might not suit the next one.
 Remember, always speak to your vet before giving your dog pain medication or supplements of any kind.
-This will help you avoid any potential side-effects.
+This will help you avoid any potential side effects.